johnno1962/XprobePlugin/README.md

 ### Use on a device.

 Xprobe works by loading a bundle in the simulator which connects to Xcode when it is loaded.
-An application makes its list of seed nodes known to Xprobe by implementing the following cateegory:
+An application makes its list of seed nodes known to Xprobe by implementing the following category:

-    @implementation @interface Xprobe(Seeding)
+    @implementation Xprobe(Seeding)

     + (NSArray *)xprobeSeeds {
         UIApplication *app = [UIApplication sharedApplication];